Matthew Robineau

 The higher rates for bridging loans reflect the convenience and speed of access to funds, as well as the increased risk for lenders.

-If bridging loan rates seem too high, business owners might want to explore other financing options.
+If bridging loan rates seem too high, you might want to explore some of the alternatives to bridging loans available.

 Some alternatives include: